Premi Sant Jordi de novel·la

 The Premi Sant Jordi de novel·la (/ca/; "Saint George's novel prize") is an award for Catalan language literature, given by Òmnium Cultural and Enciclopèdia Catalana.

 History

 Francoism

-This award was created in 1947 by the Catalan publisher Aymá.
+This award was created in 1947 by the Catalan publisher Aymà.
 First named Premi Joanot Martorell in 1947, changed the name to Premi Sant Jordi de novel·la in 1960.

 Democracy

 The award is given yearly during the Nit literària de Santa Llúcia in December and has an endowment of 60,000 euros.